High precision tests of QCD without scale or scheme ambiguities: PMC results for thrust and the -parameter

 A comparison of average errors according to the different methods is displayed in Table~\ref{tab:2}.
 Results show that the PMC$_\infty$ improves the NNLO QCD predictions for the $C$-parameter distribution over the entire spectrum.

 A comparison of the distributions calculated with the CSS, the PMC($\mu$\textsubscript{LO}) \cite{Wang:2019isi} and the PMC$_\infty$ is shown in Fig.~\ref{Cpar2}.
 The results for the PMC$_\infty$ display remarkable agreement with the experimental data away from the regions $C<0.05$ and $C\simeq0.75$.
 The errors due to the normalization and to the regularization terms (Eq.~\eqref{normalizedcoeff}) are respectively $8.8\%$ and $0.7\%$ of the full theoretical errors.

-The perturbative calculations could be further improved using a correct normalization and also by introducing the large-logarithm resummation technique in order to extend the perturbative regime.
+The perturbative calculations could be further improved using a correct normalization and also by introducing the resummation of the large-logarithm technique in order to extend the perturbative regime and to eliminate the unphysical spike at $C=0.75$, which is due to enhanced logarithmic terms at the kinematic boundary.